 1. Determine the customer problem and bring a solution

-The main you should ask yourself is: what problem do I want to solve?
+The main question you should ask yourself is: what problem do I want to solve?
 What problem do I or others run into often?

 The goal is to write the problem down in a simple statement along with every aspect of it.
 Be sure to focus on the problem, not on the solution.

 Then next to it, write the solution you’re bringing.
 This simple yet meaningful picture will help you understand best if your solution will entirely cover every aspect of the problem.